OfficeDev/Microsoft-Teams-Samples/samples/app-installation-using-qr-code/nodejs/Readme.md

 - Update the `.env` configuration file for the bot to use the `MicrosoftAppId` and `MicrosoftAppPassword` from the AAD app registration in Azure portal or from the Bot Framework registration.
 (Note that the MicrosoftAppId is the AppId created in step 1 (Setup for Bot SSO), the MicrosoftAppPassword is referred to as the "client secret" in step 1 (Setup for Bot SSO) and you can always create a new client secret anytime.)
     - Also, update `connectionName` as the name of your Azure Bot connection created in previous steps.
     - `connectionName` - The OAuthConnection setting from step 1, from Azure Bot SSO setup.
     - `BaseUrl` with application base url.
-For e.g., your ngrok url https://xxx.ngrok-free.app, your dev tunnel url https://xxx.devtunnels.ms.
+For e.g., your ngrok url https://xxx.ngrok-free.app, your dev tunnels url https://xxx.devtunnels.ms.

 - Run your app